vicompany/Front-end-Guidelines/SASS.md

 ## Property declarations

-* We use the property shorthand to define property values
+* We use the property shorthand to define property values.
-* When overwriting properties we use the more specific selector
+* When overwriting properties we use the more specific selector.

 **Bad**